yanshu/pisa/README.md

 * `generate_template` method to produce a template based upon the parameters that have been set

 ### Stages
-Each "stage" is a major step  simulates the process by which we detect neutrinos.

 * There is one base class for all stages: `pisa.stage.Stage` which implements the most basic functionality of a stage, including instantiaton of the two caches pictured above
   * `set_params`, `get_params`, `get_free_params` methods for working with parameters